OscarCarita/OscarCarita/README.md

 - 👋 Hi, I’m @OscarCarita
 - 👀 I’m interested in web, desktop and game development
-- 🌱 I’m currently learning c#, html, css, php.
+- 🌱 I’m currently learning js, html, css, typescript.
 - 💞️ I’m looking to collaborate on any project to help and learn.
-- 📫 How to reach me: facebook.com/oscar.carita.63, occohaila@gmail.com
+- 📫 How to reach me: facebook.com/oscar.carita.63, ocarita25@gmail.com